The Chatham Islands has about 360 kilometres of coastline that is used extensively for commercial fishing as well as recreation.

 We are required by the Local Government Act 2002(external link) and the Maritime Transport Act 1994(external link) to promote, maintain and sustain a safe environment for both commercial and recreational maritime activities in the Chatham Islands’ waterways.

-Any accident or incident involving the cruise ship, or its tender operation, must be reported to the Harbourmaster immediately and followed up with a written report with 48 hours.
+Any accident or incident involving a cruise ship, or its tender operation, must be reported to the Harbourmaster immediately and followed up with a written report with 48 hours.
 A report must also be made to Maritime New Zealand(external link).

 Chatham Islands Navigation Safety Bylaws 2013